 I began my professional life by qualifying as a social worker, and working for an older adults care management team.
 I then became a practice teacher involved in the training and development of trainee social workers.
 Since 2011, I have specialised in safeguarding adults in a variety of roles including coordinating enquiries, being a decision maker in a multi-agency safeguarding hub, and promoting good practice through guidance, support and training.

-I first offered psychodynamic counselling in 2008 as a trainee, qualifying in 2011 as a psychotherapist.
+I first offered psychodynamic counselling in 2008 as a trainee, qualifying in 2011.
 My current private psychodynamic practice is alongside my NHS role.